Introduction | Budget Data | Funding | Research Funding Opportunities | Strategy for New Investigators

 New and Competing Awards

-To provide adequate funds for new and re-competing grants, funded levels may be less than requested or recommended for FY 2010.
-Some FIC competing research training grant programs will be funded at 94 percent of the recommended level for FY 2010 and all future years will be adjusted accordingly.
-FIC competing research grants will normally be funded at the recommended level.
+To provide adequate funds for new and re-competing grants, funded levels may be less than requested or recommended for FY 2011.
+Some FIC competing research training grant programs will be funded at 85 to 95 percent of the recommended level for FY 2011 and all future years will be adjusted accordingly.
+FIC competing research grants will normally receive a 1% reduction in funding.

 Competing Grants issued with Significant Budget Reductions